115 Turkey Hill Ln, Hingham, MA 02043, USA

 Owned By: The Trustees

-A family-friendly working farm with beautiful landscapes and 2 miles of varied walking trails.
+A family-friendly working farm (75 acres) with beautiful landscapes and 2 miles of varied walking trails.
 The barnyard is open seasonally.
 Cows, pigs and other livestock can often be spotted grazing in fenced-in areas alongside the trails.
 Don’t miss the view of the Boston city skyline from Turkey Hill Lane.
 Immediately adjacent to Turkey Hill and Whitney & Thayer Woods, with up-close views of the Weir River itself.

 The farm was part of the estate of Polly Thayer Starr, whose paintings and drawings were exhibited at museums in Boston, New York, and Philadelphia for more than 70 years.
 Starr donated the property to The Trustees in 1999.